 Presidential horses received the most attention and occupied larger box stalls, while the government horses had smaller open stalls.
 However, all the White House Horses earned their oats and were on call twenty-four hours a day.
 Years of pounding the asphalt streets of Washington would take a toll on the hoofs and legs of these horses, so they required and were given the best of care.

-Grover Cleveland and Mrs. Cleveland kept fine matched brown horses in the White House stable for their carriages.
+President Grover Cleveland and First Lady Frances Folsom Cleveland kept fine matched brown horses in the White House stable for their carriages.
 Their favorite was the open landau that was taken out for drives in the Rock Creek valley and the surrounding hills of Washington.
 Andrew Johnson, James A. Garfield, and William McKinley also greatly enjoyed such relaxing excursions with their wives and families.
 Ulysses S. Grant and Rutherford B. Hayes were the most avid enthusiasts of driving.
 No matter what the purpose, presidential style always was on display in carriages, equipage, and livery.24

 The horses, carriage, and livery of the president added beauty and spectacle to state events, inaugural parades, and official ceremonies.
 Horse-drawn vehicles ceremoniously conveyed the president to and from the White House to the Capitol until Warren G. Harding’s inaugural parade in 1921, when automobiles took over.
 Nineteenth-century presidential funerals were pageants, with elaborate horse-drawn funeral cars and long processions.
 In the twentieth century, the president’s flag- draped casket has been carried on an artillery caisson drawn by six matched horses followed by a riderless horse.25